Rajashtan Tours Holiday Packages No.2

 Ana Sagar Lake: It is an artificial lake situated in the city of Ajmer in Rajasthan state in India.
 It was built by Arnoraja (alias Ana), the grandfather of Prithviraj Chauhan, in 1135 -1150 AD and is named after him.
 The catchments were built with the help of local populace.
 The lake is spread over 13 Kilometers.
 The Baradari or pavilions were built by Shahjahan in 1637 and Daulat Bagh Gardens by Jehangir.
 There is a Circuit house on a hill near the lake that used to be British Residency.
 In evening return to the hotel for overnight stay.

 After breakfast proceed to Udaipur.
-Arrival in Udaipur check into the hotel.
-After getting freshen up proceed for sightseeing around the city.
+Arrival in Udaipur check in for hotel.
+After getting freshen up move forward for sightseeing in the city.

 Museum of folk art:Famous for its wide collection of puppets, folk dresses, dolls, ornaments, paintings and folk musical instruments.
 In evening return to the hotel for overnight stay.